kammitama5/kammitama5.github.io/_posts/2023-02-14-Tuesday-February-14th.md

 an Algebraic Topologist and does Homotopy Type Theory and is doing their postdoc there.
 And I met another Homotopy Type Theorist, and then another, and we ended up hanging out in their office and then going out to eat Indian food together.
 So now I know two more Algebraic
 Topologists apparently now.
 And I got to see what the postdoc life looks like at UCLA, which looks amazeballs.
 They have blackboards and their own office, with a view.
+And hilariously a conversation started about whether Analysis would exist without Zorn's Lemma.
+It was just a lot of fun today!

 ## Here are some photos
 <img src="/images1/IPAM232/ipam22.png" width="300">